Blog

 Not cold enough?
 Verify temperature settings (≈37–38°F fridge, 0°F freezer), check door seals, and ensure warm food isn’t overloading the cabinet.
 DOE and mainstream guides stress correct temps and routine maintenance for efficiency.

-When to DIY vs. call a Sacramento pro
+When to DIY vs. call a Professional Technician

-🎯 Service areas: Downtown, Natomas, Arden Arcade, Elk Grove, Citrus Heights
+Service areas: West Sacramento, Downtown, Natomas, Arden Arcade, Elk Grove, Citrus Heights, Roseville, and surrounding communities.

 Q1.
 How to clean the condenser coils of refrigerator at home?